InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

       <td>
         The last ID of the inclusive contiguous ascending-order series of Vendor IDs started with StartOrOnlyVendorId but only if that series has a cardinality greater than 1, otherwise this field is omitted.
-Note that _contiguous_ above permits encoding ranges that cover gaps in GVL vendor IDs unlike other range encodings in this specification.
-For example, to encode a restriction for vendors [12, 15, 18, 23] if vendor IDs 13-14, 16-17, and 19-22 are not in the GVL, a range entry of 12-23 is permitted.
+Note that contiguous above permits encoding ranges that include deleted Vendors or cover gaps in GVL vendor IDs unlike other range encodings in this specification.
+For example, to encode a restriction for vendors [12, 15, 18, 24] if vendor IDs 13-14, 16-17, and 19-22 are not in the GVL and 23 is but has a non-empty deletedDate, a range entry of 12-24 is permitted.
       </td>
       <td>
         The end of the series of Vendor IDs – this is omitted if